Diggsey/posts/message-queues/part3/README.md

     The asynchronous nature of this approach means that there is no lock contention, and no transaction conflicts during normal operation.

-    As throughput increases, the efficiency of the workers also increase, since multiple messages can be processed after only loading an agent's state once.
+    As throughput increases, the efficiency of the workers also increases, since multiple messages can be processed after loading an agent's state only once.

-    Together, these should mean that our "big O" complexity is pretty optimal, we just might have some bigger constant factors than other solutions.
+    Together, these should mean that our "big O" complexity is pretty optimal - we just might have some bigger constant factors than other solutions.

 - General purpose.